apache/fury/docs/guide/java_serialization_guide.md

 ### Deserialize POJO into another type

 Fury allows you to serialize one POJO and deserialize it into a different POJO.
+The different POJO means the schema inconsistency.
+Users must to configure Fury with
-To achieve this, configure Fury with `CompatibleMode` set to `org.apache.fury.config.CompatibleMode.COMPATIBLE`.
+`CompatibleMode` set to `org.apache.fury.config.CompatibleMode.COMPATIBLE`.

 ```java